feLiruc/webpat/README.md

 Welcome to my pattern for Web Development repo.
 --------------

-*Maybe you don't like the tools that I choose but I'm trying to improve my knowledge.*
+*Maybe you don't like the tools that I chose but I'm trying to improve my knowledge.*

 **Dependencies that I'm using:**